robashton/blog/input/pages/Looking at Kolin - Kicking the Java Inheritance Addiction/content.markdown

 This is their version of monkey patching, but in practise ends up being even worse because there is a tendency to use this power for the re-use of re-usable things which need re-using because there are a few lines of code we could re-use if we squinted hard enough at it.

-I'm not really a big fan of inheritance systems in any language; I'm all for the notion of bringing in behaviours from other systems I prefer to do it via composition or in JavaScript just copying the methods over with the constructor function state.
+I'm not really a big fan of inheritance systems in any language; I *am* all for the notion of bringing in behaviours from other systems though.
+I prefer to do it via composition or in JavaScript just copying the methods over with the constructor function state.

 **What does inheritance look like in Kotlin?**